![]() |

 Main types:

-Line A are a Russian manufacturer of plastic model trams.
+Line A model Line A were a Russian manufacturer of plastic model trams.
 Their main product is an H0 model of a Russian "X" class 2 axle tramcar and matching "M" class trailer.
 The prototypes ran from the late 1920s on many Russian tram systems.
 The model is available in kit form and as ready made cars, both motorized and unmotorized, in a number of liveries and as a works car.
 Future products included another works car and a 4 axle RVZ-6 type tramcar.

 Linie 2, a model shop named after Hamburg's last tram route, supply Ontohpars kits for the Hamburg V7e and tram and V7b trailer.
 They also stock a range of Hamburg card tram kits, models of the Hamburg Hochbahn and the Hamburg trams from BEC-KITS.